fagan2888/cs_205_project/README.md

 6. Create movie for simulation using FuncAnimation from matplotlib.

+The source code for our project can be found here: https://github.com/jenliketen/cs_205_project/tree/master/src

 ### Data

 We used the Illustris TNG dataset, which is stored on Cannon as /n/hernquistfs3/IllustrisTNG.
 If you have a Cannon userid, access can be obtained by filling out a request form here.